ShuhaoZhang77w/Entropic_Vectors_via_NNs/README.md

 The only file `Table_II_72.0437.ext` in this directory contains **2585** vertices, the convex hull of these vertices is the polytope which yields the result `72.0437%` in [1, Table II].

 To compute the volume of this polytope, one is highly suggested to use `lrs` with the `Estimation` feature.
-Thus, the end description of the file `Table_II_72.0437.ext` constains the following configuration:
+For this reason, the end description of the file `Table_II_72.0437.ext` constains the following configuration:
 ```
 maxdepth 13
 estimates 13